-PROBLEM 1: Imagine you have finished a job and have to choose between two payment schemes:

-(A) Receiving \$1,000 in 8 months.

-(B) Receiving \$500 in 6 months and \$500 in 10 months.

-Which scheme would you choose?
+Imagine you have finished a job and have to choose between two payment schemes:A) Receiving \$1000 in 8 months.B) Receiving \$500 in 6 months and \$500 in 10 months.What scheme would you choose?

-Receiving \$1,000 in 8 months is not much different from receiving \$500 at $8 - \varepsilon$ and \$500 at $8 + \varepsilon$ .
+Receiving \$1000 in 8 months is not much different from receiving \$500 at $8 - \epsilon$ and \$500 at $8 + \epsilon$.
 Thus, a reasonable application of the (hyperbolic) discounting approach in this case would imply that advancing the receipt of \$500 from t = 8 to t = 6 has more weight than postponing the receipt of \$500 from t = 8 to t = 10.
-Therefore, we would expect the vast majority of people to choose B. However, 54% of the 354 participants in this experiment chose A.
+Therefore we would expect the vast majority of people to choose B. However, 54% of the 354 participants in this experiment chose A.

-I believe that the phenomenon we see here is somewhat related to risk aversion: Given two alternatives, there is a strong tendency to choose the one perceived as the "average."
-In the context of decision making under uncertainty, people tend to prefer the certain expectation of a lottery over the lottery itself.
-In the context of streams of money, the averaging might be done on the time component.
+I believe that the phenomenon we see here is somewhat related to risk aversion:

+Given two alternatives, there is a strong tendency to choose the one perceived as the "average".
+On the other hand, in the context of decision making under uncertainty people tend to prefer the certain expectation of a lottery over the lottery itself.
+In the context of streams of money the averaging might be done on the time component.
 This consideration leads an individual to prefer one installment.
 Apparently, for a majority of subjects the preference for the average is stronger than the consideration underlying hyperbolic discounting (advancing the receipt of \$500 by two periods is a more significant than the loss from postponing the receipt of the same amount for two periods) which, of course, I do not deny exists.

-If I am right, then one would expect, following Kahneman and Tversky (1979), that the subjects' choices in the dual problem, which involve losses rather than gains, would be reversed.
-To strengthen the experimental evidence against hyperbolic discounting, I tested this as well.
-Students and faculty invited to a lecture at Georgetown University were asked to respond on-line to the following problem:
+If I am right then one would expect, following Kahneman and Tversky (1979), that the subjects' choices in the dual problem, which involves losses rather than gains, would be reversed.
+In order to strengthen the experimental evidence against hyperbolic discounting, I tested this as well.
+Students and faculty invited to a lecture at Georgetown University were asked to respond online to the following problem: